RiskBasedPrioritization/LEV/README.md

 This implementation is based on the methodology described in NIST CSWP 41.
 The LEV metric has known limitations and should be used in conjunction with other vulnerability management practices.
 Users should understand the mathematical assumptions and limitations before making operational decisions based on these results.

-### Important Notes on the Two Methods
+### Important Notes on the Three Methods

 - **NIST LEV2**: Uses the approximation P₁ ≈ P₃₀/30, which is only accurate for small EPSS scores (<0.1)
 - **Rigorous Method**: Uses the mathematically correct formula P₁ = 1 - (1 - P₃₀)^(1/30)
+- **Composite Method**: Combines EPSS, KEV, and LEV using max() operation per NIST CSWP 41
 - **When to Use Each**:
   - For research requiring mathematical precision, use the rigorous method
   - For operational use following NIST guidelines, use LEV2
+  - For comprehensive vulnerability assessment, use composite probabilities
   - For high EPSS scores (>0.5), the rigorous method provides significantly more accurate results
 - **Performance Trade-off**: Rigorous method is ~2.7x slower but eliminates approximation errors
+- **KEV Integration**: Automatically downloads latest CISA KEV list for up-to-date threat intelligence
+- **UTC Time Handling**: Works consistently across all timezones using UTC reference

 **Approximation Error Impact:**
-Based on real-world analysis of 292K CVEs, the rigorous method identifies 675 additional expected exploited vulnerabilities (+1.8%), demonstrating the practical significance of using the correct mathematical formulation.
+Based on real-world analysis of 292K CVEs, the rigorous method identifies 675 additional expected exploited vulnerabilities (+1.8%), while composite probabilities identify 23.4-23.8% of all CVEs as having significant exploitation risk when combining all three data sources. (+1.8%), demonstrating the practical significance of using the correct mathematical formulation.

 ---